MaikMichel/dbFlow/docs/migrating.md

     ```

+## You need to look at

+### Sequence in processing the folders in version 3.3.0

+- This is the first release which will handle the content of the `base` folder before the `init` folder
+> So you have to check the dependency on underlying files not to depent on files running inside `init` folder

 ### Following changes in directory structure from 0.9.8 - stable to 1.0.0

 1. The folder `tables_ddl` becomes a subfolder of the folder `tables`.